Jewellery Quarter: Recovery

 Following the economic problems, traders and jewellers in the Jewellery Quarter created numerous initiatives for the area such as the establishment of the Birmingham Jewellers' and Silversmiths' Association (predecessor to the British Jewellery, Giftware and Finishing Federation) in 1887.
 Also, in 1890, a School of Jewellery and Silversmithing was established in a converted factory on Vittoria Street as a branch of the School of Art.

-Moving into the 20th century, the Jewellery Quarter benefited from the actions of the initiatives set up for jewellers and the industry grew to a size it had not witnessed.
-It reached a peak in 1914 with over 20,000 people being employed in the trade in the area.
+As the 20th century dawned the Jewellery Quarter reaped the benefit of the initiatives for jewellers, and the industry grew to a size it had not witnessed prior.
+It reached a peak in 1914 with more than 20,000 people being employed in the trade in the area.
 The suppliers of precious stones, tools and packaging also benefited.

-Throughout the growth, the Jewellery Quarter maintained its composition of small workshops with the larger factories being located on the northern fringe, producing lower quality jewellery.
-The lack of space meant that courts of worker's properties were being taken up by business owners to expand their businesses.
+Throughout the growth, the Jewellery Quarter maintained its composition of small workshops amongst larger factories, located on the northern fringe, producing lower-quality jewellery.
+The lack of space meant that courts of workers’ properties were being taken up by business owners to expand their businesses.

-The Jewellery Quarter continued to thrive through World War I as demand for military buttons, badges and medals increased.
-However, at the end of the war, the demand plummeted and the jewellers also witnessed a change in fashion in society.
+The Jewellery Quarter continued to thrive through World War I when demand for military buttons, badges and medals increased.
+However at the end of the war demand plummeted and jewellers had to quickly adapt to changes in fashion.